marmelab/react-admin/docs/useCheckForApplicationUpdate.md

 ## `disabled`

 You can dynamically disable the automatic application update detection by providing the `disabled` prop.
+By default, it's only enabled in `production` mode.

 ```tsx
 // in src/MyLayout.tsx